HOW DID OPEN TO GROW HAPPEN? HERE IS WHAT OUR FOUNDER BOB BROWN HAS TO SAY.

 ADIM was founded in 1989.
-Its managing director, Patricia Padilla, is one of the original founders.
-Back in 2008, ADIM was one of four MFIs that Karen and I interviewed when we were volunteers for another charity.
-We were pretty impressed then and more so now!
+Its managing director, Patricia Padilla, was one of the original founders.
+Back in 2008, ADIM was one of four MFIs that Karen and I interviewed when volunteering for another Canadian charity.

-ADIM is a small, well-organized microfinance organization (MFI) with six branches and over 7,000 clients.
-Over 90% of its borrowers are women, many of whom are very poor.
-Our loans continue to be made primarily to poor women entrepreneurs organized in solidarity groups to help them grow their businesses.
+ADIM was a small, well-organized microfinance institution (MFI) with six branches and 7,000 clients.
+Over 90% of its borrowers were women, many of whom were very poor.
+ADIM’s operations and results were excellent.